 Yes, he did.
 I have a closet full of clothes given to me by Kevin, clothes that make me feel more like myself.
 He knew my style before I really did.

-My sister and I enjoy shopping for clothes together.
+My sister and I enjoy shopping together.
 At least, we did before Kevin died.

 After, I needed a dress for his memorial service.
 Jayne told me when she needed one for her husband’s funeral, she said, “Okay Tom, you’ve got to help me with this.”
 The first dress she tried on was the one.